cppreflect/metapp/LLVM_SETUP.md

 # Building LLVM

-The following assumes you're working on Windows using Visual Studio.
+The following assumes you're havin the Ninja build system installed.
-The steps are similar for *nix-like operating systems, simply switch out the Visual Studio CMake generator with `ninja`.

 1. Generating CMake Build
 ```
 cd path/to/llvm/root
 mkdir build
 cd build
-cmake .. -G"Visual Studio 2017 Win64"
+cmake .. -G Ninja
 ```

-2. Open the resulting Visual Studio project

 **You're all set!**
-Navigate to the `metareflect` project to get started with development.
+Navigate to the `metapp` project to get started with development.